alexrudnick/dissertation/BURNDOWN.md

 ## integration
-  * figure out what the simplest thing we can do is that demonstrates an integration story
+  * figure out what the simplest thing we can do is that demonstrates an integration story: SQUOIA and phrasal?
-  * get buy-in from
+  * get buy-in from Mike and Sandra

   * pull all gn text from guarani-nee and gn-wikipedia.
   * train surface and lemmatized LMs.